 It does bear some similarities to other P. dryas selections, such as P. dryas ‘Latifolia Dwarf’, which is also capable of growing to a good size despite its name.

+The plant featured above was exhibited at the 2014 convention of the Gesneriad Society.
 A close photo of a flower cluster illustrates the beauty of the cultivar, as do photos of the side and front of a flower.
 The flower stems of ‘Naine Argente’ have a curious way of developing, and exhibit a kind of spiral habit, as here, before adopting a more conventional look.
-A nice young plant, not in flower, was exhibited at the Gesneriad Society’s 2018 show, and nicely illustrates the distinctive silver patterning on the leaves.
+A nice young plant, not in flower, was exhibited at the Gesneriad Society’s 2018 show, and beautifully illustrates the distinctive silver patterning on the leaves.